-When people see that they have repaid their credit card debt, they can end up using credit cards for again for unexpected or emergency expenses and are often tempted to spend again.
-They begin rebuilding that debt where they will now have even more trouble repaying it.
+When people see that they have repaid their credit card debt, they can end up using credit cards again for unexpected or emergency expenses and are often tempted to spend again.
+They begin rebuilding that debt, and they will now have even more trouble repaying it.
 Remember, when you consolidate your debt using home equity, your debt is not gone.
-Your debt, which is now secured against your home, still needs to be repaid, so be mindful of your spending and taking on more debt.
+Your debt, which is now secured against your home, still needs to be repaid, so be mindful of your spending and take on more debt.

 Personal loans are usually meant for consumer debt.
 Certain types of debt cannot be paid off using another type of loan or home equity.
-As an example, if you’re using a HELOC to pay off your student loan debt, you could be violating the terms of your loan agreement.
+For example, if you’re using a HELOC to pay off your student loan debt, you could be violating the terms of your loan agreement.

 Consolidating your debt is a good thing, but only when it’s done right for the right reasons.
 When things go wrong, you can find yourself in a very serious and dangerous financial situation.
-Paying off high-interest debt with low-interest debt seems like a smart move, but that’s only the tip of the iceberg.
+Paying off high-interest debt with low-interest debt seems smart, but that’s only the tip of the iceberg.